BookStackApp/website/content/blog/2024/bookstack-release-v24-05.md

 The core aim of this release was to update the core framework BookStack uses from [Laravel](https://laravel.com/) 9 to 10 to help us stay on modern and supported dependencies.
-This requires a bump to the minimum version of PHP we support, from 8.0 to 8.1.
+This requires a bump to the minimum version of PHP BookStack supports, from 8.0 to 8.1.
 This is something we typically do on a yearly basis, and keeps somewhat inline with the official support lifetime of PHP versions, where PHP 8.0 stopped being officially supported late last year.